11+ Papers

 Some parents appoint personal tutors for their children to help improve their performance.
 This can be very confidence boosting and test providers do their best to limit the "exam coaching" effect that it has.

 Personal tutors are expensive though and by no means are they essential to passing the 11+ exam.
-Indeed many pupils obtain places in grammar schools by only practising past 11 plus papers or 11+ practice papers.
+Indeed many pupils obtain places in grammar schools by only practising past 11 plus papers, 11+ practice papers or 11+ online tests.

 11+ Verbal reasoning and 11+ Non-verbal reasoning are both unique tests.
 They are often used because they gauge aptitude and don't require any previous experience.
 Having said that, the distinct nature of the tests means a child will benefit from preparation.